SolaceSamples/solace-samples-jms/docs/_tutorials/persistence-with-queues.md

 Command Failed
 ```

 This error can safely be ignored.
 Future releases of the Solace message router will allow this script to be cleaned up further to avoid this error.
-Users can learn more details on Solace JMS and JNDI by referring to the [SolAdmin User Guide – Configuring JMS Objects](https://sftp.solacesystems.com/Portal_Docs/#page/SolAdmin_User_Guide/Configuring_JMS_Objects.html#){:target="_top"}.
+Users can learn more details on Solace JMS and JNDI by referring to the [Solace JMS Documentaiton]({{ site.docs-jms-home }}){:target="_top"}.

 ## Connecting a session to the message router